 For those who love the outdoors, the options for buying gear and clothing online continue to expand.
-Below we’ve picked the best sites to buy outdoor gear in 2023, from the mega sites with the widest selection to discount retailers and even used gear.
+Below we’ve picked the best sites to buy outdoor gear in 2024, from the mega sites with the widest selection to discount retailers and even used gear programs.
 Along with a detailed description of each retailer, we’ve included information on shipping costs, returns, and international shipping.
-We also would like to note that when you make a purchase through the links below, we receive a small commission, helping us continue to review and write about outdoor gear.
+We'd also like to note that when you make a purchase through the links below, we receive a small commission, helping us continue to review and write about outdoor gear.
 For our top picks in each category, see our detailed outdoor gear reviews.

 1. Recreational Equipment, Inc. (REI Co-op)